 Phoenix Global Mining has five drill rigs operating in the Empire Mine on Mackay Mine Hill.
 This underground mine produced 700,000 tons of copper from 1901 - 1947.
 Empire was mined to depths of 1,100 feet.
 Currently, Phoenix Global has plans to establish low-cost and open-pit production of copper cathode from the current oxide.
 Apparently, only 5% of the potential ore resources have been explored, so there is a lot of exploration potential.
 Gold recovery was successful using "environmentally friendly" ammonium thiosulphate.
 Phoenix Global even re-opened two historic mining adits (horizontal underground mine passage) to conduct underground mapping and sampling.

 It seems that Mackay citizens are open to the new mining activity; at least I didn't see signs of protest in the town.
-While we sat having breakfast at the Liar's Den Bait and Tackle Shop (they have a great breakfast!), we talked to a long-time Mackay resident, having his morning coffee and talking to the owner of the shop.
+While eating a tasty breakfast at the Liar's Den Bait and Tackle Shop, we talked to a long-time Mackay resident, having his morning coffee and talking to the owner of the shop.
 He filled us in on the new exploration on the mine hill.
 He indicated that Mackay residents were rightfully concerned about mining activity on the hill because that is their water supply.
 The CEO of Phoenix Global Mining, Dennis Thomas, says in an article that "You could not find a more supportive regime anywhere in the world than what we have there locally, with the local people and council."
 So it appears that Mackay is entering into the world of modern mineral exploration.

 Scenes from the Hardrock Mining Exhibit, point of interest #1 at beginning of Mackay's Mine Hill Tour, and a surviving wooden tower from the Aerial Tramway (lower left).